 Maybe you did too.
-I know that these days I’m hard-pressed to find a 30 year old girl in my zip code who hasn’t gotten up close and personal with the occasional syringe of Botox.
+I know that these days I’m hard-pressed to find a 30-year-old girl in my zip code who hasn’t gotten up close and personal with the occasional syringe of Botox, Dysport, Xeomin or Jeuveau.
 That’s because it’s preventative maintenance that works.

-I’m 47 and have no permanent lines on my face.
+I’m 50 and have no permanent lines on my face.
 Great.
 But this is the age when facial lines are the least of my concerns.
-Let’s talk elasticity.
+Let’s talk elasticity!

 The Next Step

-So you’ve controlled those deep expression lines with some Botox injections now and then.
+So you’ve controlled those deep expression lines with some Botox injections every now and then.
 Bravo!
 Seems manageable, right?
-But then, for me it was 42 so I guess it varies depending on your genetic makeup (and lifestyle perhaps), then…here come the jowls!
+But then, for me, it was 42 so I guess it varies depending on your genetic makeup (and lifestyle perhaps), then…here come the jowls!

-Jowls are the bane of every woman’s middle aged existence.
+Jowls are the bane of every middle-aged woman’s’ existence.
 So what do you do next?

-Either way, you find yourself in Dr. Fixit’s waiting room and your adventure up that slippery slope begins.
+Either way, you find yourself in Dr. Fixit’s waiting room and your adventure starts up the slippery slope of anti-aging Hell.

-And after the fillers here’s how it goes down:
+Because after those miracle skin plumping fillers, here’s how it goes down:

 At first, your cheeks seem super swollen and you panic.
-But then, every day you start to look more like yourself OR you look nothing like yourself, you just start getting used to that extra millimeter of projection.
+But then, every day you start to look more like yourself OR you look nothing like yourself, but start getting used to that extra millimeter of sculptured perfection.